AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Literature Review

-A conclusion worth mentioning from a research paper, [(Yan et al., 2008)](https://www.sciencedirect.com/science/article/pii/S1383586609002342?via%3Dihub) establishes that the optimum operating conditions, such as the pH and the coagulant dosages, to reduce turbidity by flocculation are not necessarily the same conditions for NOM removals.
-Flocculation reduces the repulsive potential of electrical double layer of colloid by using coagulants.
+The optimal operating conditions to reduce turbidity by flocculation, such as pH and coagulant dosages, might not be the same for NOM removal. [(Yan et al., 2008)](https://www.sciencedirect.com/science/article/pii/S1383586609002342?via%3Dihub)  Flocculation reduces the repulsive potential of electrical double layer of colloid by using coagulants.
 As a result, colloidal microparticles develop and then agglomerate into larger flocs.
 This agglomeration phenomenon includes various mechanisms with the coagulant's metal ions into insoluble aggregates[(Henderson et al., 2006)](https://www.scopus.com/record/display.uri?eid=2-s2.0-33744489650&origin=inward&txGid=aaab348399699d2ac6549079332441da).
 Considering the high variability of NOM's organic components in different water sources, the removal mechanisms will substantially differ from one water source to the other or within the same source due to seasonal variations.
 The result will therefore be a variable removal efficiency of coagulation and the formation of flocs with different sizes and structures [(Jarvis et al., 2006)](https://www.sciencedirect.com/science/article/pii/S0043135406002405?via%3Dihub), which urges researcher to develop different water treatment strategy in different contexts.

  Polyaluminum Chloride (PAC) was chosen to be the coagulants of our research, because of its compatibility with a majority of NOMs, low sensitivity to temperature and low residual metal-ion concentration.
-The effect of PAC in removing humic acid was significantly efficient comparing to other chemicals. [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871) Projects have a preference on PAC also because of the economic facter(i.e. low cost and high availability in both solid and liquid form). [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15)
+The effect of PAC in removing humic acid was significantly efficient comparing to other chemicals. [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871) Projects prefer using PAC also because of the economic factor(i.e. low cost and high availability in both solid and liquid form). [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15)

 Coagulants usually function as neutralizer and destabilizer in the particle removal process.
 As far as NOM is concerned, the flocculation-based removal process is more efficient when more positively charged aluminium (Al) species are generated because NOM is mainly composed of organic compounds with negatively-charged functional groups.
 As shown in Figure 2, originally, the negatively charged solids particles repel each other.
 However, as positively-charged coagulants are added to the mixture, they adhere to the negatively charged colloids, and neutralize the charge and destabilizing the particles.
 With the removal of charge, the destabilized colloids can now adhere to each other, forming microflocs.